GabrielCC163/anestech-api/README.md

 - **Filter examples:**

   **Name:** description | **Value:** learn node \
-   Returns every task that **contains** "study node" in its description.
+   Returns every task that **contains** "learn node" in its description.

   **Name:** status | **Value:** OPEN,IN_PROGRESS \
   Returns every task that either has "OPEN" **or** "IN_PROGRESS" status.